saeyyo38/personalprj/README.md

 ## personalprj
-Compilation of personal projects and some data visualizations in Tableau.
+Compilation of personal projects.
+Each Folder contains one project.